Select your newsletters:

 The construction of the rotogate that will connect the new ITER Headquarters with the ITER offices on the CEA site is progressing.
 But it will take another month until we can use the "hole" in the fence instead of driving all the way around Cadarache for a meeting.
 Once the gate itself is set up, access development work will commence followed by various tests and controls.
 The rotogate is scheduled to be fully operational from Monday, 19 January 2009.

-The Fusion Power Associates Annual Meeting and Symposium, "Fusion Energy: Countdown to Ignition and Gain," was held on the 3-4 December in Livermore, U.S., "in honour of LLNL fusion pioneers Richard F. Post and John H. Nuckolls."
+The Fusion Power Associates (FPA) Annual Meeting and Symposium, "Fusion Energy: Countdown to Ignition and Gain," was held on the 3-4 December in Livermore, California (US), in honour of Lawrence Livermore National Laboratory (LLNL) fusion pioneers Richard F. Post and John H. Nuckolls.

 At the meeting, the FPA Board of Directors presented them with FPA Special Awards for their "pioneering contributions to fusion energy development."
 Post and Nuckolls have been active fusion researchers since the 1950s and both have made seminal contributions to the fields of magnetic and inertial fusion, respectively.
 The meeting also hosted a 90th birthday celebration reception for Post.
 Families of both Post and Nuckolls took part.

 Post said, "We have the basic scientific understanding, the computational horsepower, and the technology to take a new, broader look at the problem.
 And we certainly have the financial wherewithal.
-For example, we are spending 700 billion dollars a year to import oil.
-One week of that rate of expenditure -- 11 billion dollars -- is equal to the entire U.S. magnetic fusion funding over its 56 plus years of existence.
+For example, we are spending $700 billion a year to import oil.
+One week of that rate of expenditure—$11 billion—is equal to the entire US magnetic fusion funding over its 56 plus years of existence.
 A four-tenths percent tax on that oil could pay for a fusion budget that is a factor of ten larger than the present budget."

 Post and Nuckolls presentations are posted, along with other papers from the symposium, at